-Apply a Grooved Surface Finish to all concrete bridge deck riding surfaces in accordance with SCDOT Standard Specifications.
+Apply a Grooved Surface Finish to concrete bridge deck riding surfaces in accordance with the SCDOT Standard Specifications.

-Asphalt overlays are only permitted on cored slab and box beam spans.
-At expansion joint locations (bents with at least one bearing located designated as an expansion bearing) for cored slab and box beam bridges, provide the following joint seal in the overlay: Saw-cut the top of finished asphalt surface to dimensions 1⁄2" wide by 11⁄2" deep, along the joint centerline for the full width of riding surface between barriers, and fill saw-cut with SCDOT approved cold applied elastic filler in accordance with manufacturer specifications.
+Asphalt overlays are only permitted on cored slab spans.
+At begin and end of bridge and at expansion joint locations (bents with at least one bearing designated as an expansion bearing) for cored slab bridges, provide the following joint seal in the overlay.
+Saw-cut the top of finished asphalt surface to dimensions 1⁄2" wide by 11⁄2" deep, along the joint centerline for the full width of riding surface between barriers, and fill saw-cut with SCDOT approved cold applied elastic filler in accordance with manufacturer specifications